misterjanson/CTF/content/02_LabIntro/01-page.md

 |-------|-------|-------------|
 |T1595	|Active Scanning	|Adversaries may execute active reconnaissance scans to gather information that can be used during targeting.
 Active scans are those where the adversary probes victim infrastructure via network traffic, as opposed to other forms of reconnaissance that do not involve direct interaction.|

-The exercises in the labs will reference the ATT&CK® Matrix as we focus on some specific tactics and techniques and understand how FortiEDR incorporates the ATT&CK® Matrix natively.
+The exercises in the labs will reference the ATT&CK® Matrix as we focus on some specific tactics and techniques and understand how Fortinet incorporates the ATT&CK® Matrix natively.